 We see a lot about the importance of creating a good first impression

-You get into the right clothes, do a bit of grooming, practice the smile and the firm handshake, learn a bit about body language and voice tone and wham, bam, thank you m’am!
+You get into the right clothes, do a bit of grooming, practice the smile, learn a bit about body language and voice tone and wham, bam, thank you m’am!
 You’ve aced the first impression.

 Everyone thinks you’re a great guy or gal and relaxes.

 Then what?
 Then the real you gets an outing.